qagentur/texttunnel/README.md

 Note that this package only works with [function calling](https://platform.openai.com/docs/guides/function-calling) and only with the OpenAI API.
 If you're looking for a more flexible solution, consider [instructor](https://github.com/jxnl/instructor) and [litellm](https://github.com/BerriAI/litellm).
 You might also consider using the [OpenAI Batch API](https://platform.openai.com/docs/api-reference/batch) as it offers savings compared to synchronous API calls.

+⚠️ **Maintenance mode**: At this time no new features or enhancements are being developed.
+Only critical bugfixes will be made.

 ## Installation

 The package is available on [PyPI](https://pypi.org/project/texttunnel/).
 To install it, run: